Geography of Australia: Drainage basins

 Continental Australia is divided into drainage divisions, which are subdivided into water regions and then into river basins.
 The drainage divisions depict where water flows across the continent and identify the major hydrological basins.
-Due to Australia’s high variation in rainfall and streamflow, large reservoirs have been built to ensure reliable supply; in fact, the national per-person surface-water storage capacity in 2018 was about 3.25 ML, relatively high compared to other countries.
+Due to Australia's high variation in rainfall and streamflow, large reservoirs have been built in its main river basins to ensure reliable supply; in fact, the national per-person surface-water storage capacity in 2018 was about 3.25 ML, relatively high compared to other countries.
 Groundwater also plays a significant role as a supply for drinking water, industry, farming and other primary industries in the many regions where it is the only reliable water source.
-The Great Artesian Basin is one of the largest underground freshwater resources in the world and Australia’s largest groundwater basin.
+Iconic groundwater resources in Australia include the Great Artesian Basin, one of the largest underground freshwater resources in the world and Australia's largest groundwater basin.
 It spans almost 1700000 km2 which is over one-fifth of the Australian continent.